MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/france/e-invoicing-fr-get-started.md

 ## Country/region-specific configuration of the application setup for the French Chorus Pro submission (FR) Electronic invoicing feature

-Some of the parameters from the **French Chorus Pro submission (FR)** electronic invoicing feature are published with default values.
-Before you deploy the electronic invoicing feature to the service environment, add a feature that is based on the Microsoft-provided feature, and complete the common parameters on the **Feature parameters** tab.
+Some of the parameters from the **French Chorus Pro submission (FR)** Electronic invoicing feature are published with default values.
+Before you deploy the Electronic invoicing feature to the service environment, add a feature that is based on the Microsoft-provided feature, and complete the common parameters on the **Feature parameters** tab.
 Review and update the default values as required, so that they better reflect your business operations.

 For France, there are at least three interactions with Chorus Pro in the pipeline: first to submit the invoice, then to fetch the status, and finally to get the details of the submitted invoice.
 Each interaction requires common parameters, such as Chorus Pro connection and authentication details.
 These common parameters are reused in the feature setup for all document types.
-Chorus Provides provides the values when a company is onboarded.
+Chorus Pro provides the values when a company is onboarded.

 > [!NOTE]
 > The configuration of common parameters is simplified.
 You no longer have to go to each action and feature setup, and repeatedly specify the common connection parameters.
 Use of the **Feature parameters** tab is available only as of version 10.0.41 or later.

 > [!IMPORTANT]
 > The **French Chorus Pro submission (FR)** feature is provided by Microsoft.
 Before it can be used, additional configuration is required, as described in this article.
-For information about how to configure invoicing features and apply changes, see [Work with feature setups](../global/gs-e-invoicing-feature-setup.md).
+For information about how to configure invoicing features and apply changes, see [Configure feature setups](../global/gs-e-invoicing-feature-setup.md).
 For example, in addition to the connection parameters, you can filter specific legal entities so that they are processed in applicability rules.
 By default, the feature is applicable to all legal entities that have a primary address in France.
-Also, **out-of-the-box**, it is configured to connect to the **sandbox environment of the PISTE** service.
+Additionally, **out of the box**, the feature is configured to connect to the **sandbox environment of the PISTE service**.

 1. Import the latest version of the **French Chorus Pro submission (FR)** globalization feature as described in [Import features from the repository](../global/gs-e-invoicing-import-feature-global-repository.md).
 1. Create a copy of the imported globalization feature, and select your configuration provider.
-For more information, see [Create a Globalization feature](../global/gs-e-invoicing-create-new-globalization-feature.md).
+For more information, see [Create Globalization features](../global/gs-e-invoicing-create-new-globalization-feature.md).
 1. On the **Versions** tab, verify that the **Draft** version is selected.
 1. On the **Feature parameters** tab, specify values for the following connection and integration parameters that are required for interoperation with Chorus Pro's API:

     - In the **Client ID secret name in the KeyVault** field, select the secret name that you created for the client ID in the key vault.
     - In the **Client Secret secret name in the KeyVault** field, select the secret name you created for the client secret in the key vault.
-    - In the **Login service URL** field, cpecify the service URL to connect to.
+    - In the **Login service URL** field, specify the service URL to connect to.
     - In the **Technical account login secret name in the KeyVault** field, select the secret name that you created for technical account sign-in in the key vault.
     - In the **Technical account password secret name in the KeyVault** field, select the secret name that you created for the technical account password in the key vault.
     - Select **URL address to send request**, and confirm the web address.

 1. On the **Setups** tab, in the grid, select the **UBL Sales invoice derived** feature setup.
-1. Select **Edit**, and then, on the **Processing pipeline** tab, in the **Processing pipeline** section, select **Integrate with French Chorus Pro** with the action name **French Chorus Pro submit**.
+1. Select **Edit**, and then, on the **Processing pipeline** tab, in the **Processing pipeline** section, select the **Integrate with French Chorus Pro** action that has the action name **French Chorus Pro submit**.
-1. On the **Processing pipeline** tab, in the **Processing pipeline** section, select **Integrate with French Chorus Pro** with the action name **French Chorus Pro request status**.
+1. On the **Processing pipeline** tab, in the **Processing pipeline** section, select the **Integrate with French Chorus Pro** action that has the action name **French Chorus Pro request status**.
-1. Review the **Parameters** sections of the pipeline's steps and make adjustments, if needed.
+1. Review the **Parameters** sections of the pipeline's steps, and make any adjustments that are required.
 1. Select **Save**, and then close the page.
-1. Repeat steps 6 through 10 for the **UBL Project invoice derived** feature setup, **UBL Sales Credit Note derived** feature setup, and **UBL Project Credit Note derived** feature setup.
+1. Repeat steps 6 through 10 for the **UBL Project invoice derived**, **UBL Sales Credit Note derived**, and **UBL Project Credit Note derived** feature setups.

 ## Finance configuration